What is Sexual Harassment under Iowa Law?

-Iowa law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical action.
-Employers are most often involved in the following types of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.
+Iowa law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical acts.
+Employers are most often involved in the following forms of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.

 How does Iowa Law Prohibit Sexual Harassment?

-First, Davenport employers can be required to implement company policies that specifically address sexual harassment in the workplace.
+First, Davenport employers can be required to formulate company policies that specifically address sexual harassment in the workplace.
 These must be posted in a visible area such as a break room.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a Iowa attorney help?

 A claim for sexual harassment may be difficult to investigate and prove without the proper expertise in the relevant areas of law.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-Accordingly, hiring a lawyer in Davenport might be the best way to ensure that your claim is filed within the deadlines specified by Iowa for sexual harassment matters.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+Therefore, hiring a lawyer in Davenport may be the ideal way to ensure that your claim is filed within the deadlines specified by Iowa for sexual harassment matters.